saulirajala/vvv2-provision-default/README.md

 ```

 After that you can provision the VVV2 by `vagrant provision --provision-with=site-INSTALLATION_NAME`
 Voilà!
-You should now have all the necessary files for new WordPress installation
+You have now fresh WordPress-installation in your new VVV2-environment

+## What else?
+Be sure also to check my instructions about migrating from VVV1 to VVV2: https://github.com/saulirajala/migrate-vvv1-to-vvv2